-A body of water and super volcano, the Lake Toba sits in a crater.
-Formed 77,000 years ago, the lake is believed to have been the4 result of a catastrophic eruption.
-Toba is mainly known as the place for swimming, water skiing, canoeing and fishing place in Indonesia.
+A body of water and supervolcano, the Lake Toba sits in a crater.
+Formed 77,000 years ago, the lake is believed to have been the result of a catastrophic eruption.
+Toba is mainly known as the place for swimming, water skiing, canoeing, and fishing place in Indonesia.
 Termed as being the largest volcanic lake in the world, Lake Toba can be reached by ferry or boat from Parapat.

 Image Source: Nurul Aulia Nadhira (Flickr)

-Home to the Royal families, Ubud is located at an hour’s drive from Bali.
-The place is well known for its crafts, textiles, woodcarvings and local market making it the cultural heart of Bali.
-You can also visit the best museums of Indonesia in Ubud and learn about the cultural aspect of the island.
+Home to the Royal families, Ubud is located an hour’s drive from Bali.
+The place is well known for its crafts, textiles, woodcarvings, and local market making it the cultural heart of Bali.
+You can also visit the best museums in Indonesia in Ubud and learn about the cultural aspect of the island.